Anjolaanuoluwapo101/anonymous-website/README.md

 LINK:https://twilightmessage.000webhostapp.com/project_1/

-This is my first project on php; At this point I haven't learnt SQL so the database is based on XML and XML DOM manipulations with PHP DOM
+This is my first project on php; At this point I haven't learnt SQL so the database is based on XML and XML DOM manipulations with PHP DOM That's,the HTML structured is built and altered from the backend before sent to the frontend Unlike the other anonymous message website(the other repo) that uses JS DOM by manipulating the browser's virtual DOM

 It has a register page(index.php);
 A login page;